evennia/evennia/docs/sphinx/source/wiki/Internationalization.rst

 which languages are currently supported.

-Note, what is translated in this way are hard-coded strings from the server, things like "Connection closed" or "Server restarted".
-Basically, the things users are not supposed to change on their own.
-This means that the default command set is *not* translated.
+Note, what is translated in this way are hard-coded strings from the server, things like "Connection closed" or "Server restarted" - things that Players will see and which game devs are not supposed to change on their own.
+So stuff seen in the log file or on stdout will not be translated.
+It also means that the default command set is *not* translated.
 The reason for this is that commands are *intended* to be modified by users.
 Adding *i18n* code to commands tend to add complexity to code that will be changed anyway.
 One of the goals of Evennia is to keep the user-changeable code as clean and easy-to-read as possible.

 Changing server language
 ------------------------

-Change language by copy&pasting the following from the default file to your ``game/settings.py`` file:
+Change language by adding the following to your ``game/settings.py``
+file:

 ::

-    USE_I18N = True LANGUAGE_CODE = 'en'
+    USE_I18N = True
+    LANGUAGE_CODE = 'en'

 Here ``'en'`` should be changed to the abbreviation for one of the supported languages found in ``locale/``.
 Restart the server to activate